01-edu/public/subjects/printcombn/README.md

 ### Instructions

 - Write a function that prints all possible combinations of **n** different digits in ascending order.
+(Look at the digits in the examples carefully)

 - n will be defined as : 0 < n < 10